engrosamaali91/my_dzne/git_commit_guide.md

 Therefore, currently three types of edits are possible:

 1. Instead of using the original scan as input, you can perform a bias field correction as a pre-processing step.
 This can also be achieved by running the *asegdkt module* twice (using different subject ids).
-The second time you input the bias field corrected image ```orig_nu.mgz``` that was provided from the first run.
+The second time you input the bias field corrected image ```orig_nu.mgz```
+Steps:
+ 1.
+3.   that was provided from the first run.
 This can help brighten up some regions and improve segmentation quality for some difficult cases.
-2. You can manually edit ```aparc.DKTatlas+aseg.deep.mgz```.
+4. You can manually edit ```aparc.DKTatlas+aseg.deep.mgz```.
 This is similar to aseg edits in FreeSurfer.
 You can fill-in undersegmented regions (with the correct segmentation ID).
 To re-create the aseg and mask run the following command before continuing with other modules:

    ```
    python3 reduce_to_aseg.py -i sid/mri/aparc.DKTatlas+aseg.deep.edited.mgz